Preparing devices

 -

-Save the file and exit the file editor program.
+Save the file and exit the editor.

 -

-Restart the Syslog service using the command below:
+Restart the syslog service using the command below:

 Forwarding syslog messages from a Cisco IOS router